 PCBs shall be stored in a dry environment until they are soldered.

-Dry storage can be performed in a nitrogen-purged cabinet or in a sealed bag with desiccant.
+It is preferred to store in a nitrogen-purged cabinet.
+Alternatively dry storage can be implemented using desiccant.
 Humidity present in standard cleanroom conditions is absorbed by the laminate and can be difficult to desorb by baking.
 In addition, it can be detrimental to solderability.

 ECSS-Q-ST-70-60_1390162